gbulmer/openstm32hw/Orone-mini-v0/README.md

 ---------------------------------
 Orone-mini-S8x boards are not physically compatible with Maple-mini because the pin headers have been moved from 0.6" spacing to 0.8" spacing.
 This was a result of the increased component size used on Orone-mini.
 The increased component size is driven by the aim to make Orone-mini DIY-assemblable.

-All Orone-mini have one change to the header pins.
-The Maple-mini's 'av+' power was supplied by a small voltage regulator which might close down, or be damaged when the Maple-mini was used with a power supply voltage higher than USB's voltage.
+All Orone-minis have one change to the header pins.
+The Maple-mini's 'av+' power was supplied by a small voltage regulator which might close down, or be damaged when the Maple-mini was used with a power supply voltage much higher than USB's voltage.
 Orone-mini supplies power to the 'av+' pin from a slightly larger capacity voltage regulator.
 The intent is to avoid damage to the small voltage regulator.
 However this feature has not been adequately tested yet.

 The orone-mini silk screen is larger-size text, and hence contains less information, than Maple-mini.
 The increase in size is intended to be easier to read, and easier for PCB makers to produce.